AddressFinder/addressfinder-salesforce/README.md

 Existing users can obtain their API key from the [AddressFinder Portal](https://portal.addressfinder.io).

+For full example code take a look at our [example VisualForce pages](https://github.com/AbleTech/addressfinder-salesforce/tree/master/examples).

 ## Open Source

 The AddressFinder for Salesforce script is Open Source.